h0uter/situational-graph/README.md

 ### TODO

+#### To get results
+- [ ] vizualize the object type of each node, including invalidated objects.
+  - [ ] TODO: add valid property to each node or edge
+- [ ] add the assess behavior
+  - [ ] add the step to add new nodes to the graph based on object type to explore behavior
+  - [ ] add the step to instantiate edges according to affordances to explore behavior.
+- [ ] refactor the KRM to work with arbitrary objects and behaviors
+- [ ] add the patrol hotspot behavior
+  - [ ] add the hotspot object
+- [ ] result show the mission in action on 3 differently configured scenarios.
+  - [ ] which are just the affordances (objects, behaviors, objectives)

 #### General
 - [X] Code a generator for large graph world as a baseline for exploration and for testing.
 - [X] Exploration on metric world instead of graph world.